kwotsin/jekyll/_posts/2017-01-28-create_tfrecords.md

 **Note:** If your images are in PNG format, then you would have to go to `dataset_utils.py` to change all the JPEG decoding to PNG decoding.
 The change is as straightforward as changing the 'jpeg' **and** 'jpg' characters to 'png'.

-First import the required modules you'll need in the new script.
+First import the required modules you'll need in a new script.

     import random
     import tensorflow as tf